-JON QUEST tells one such Cuento.
-As an L.A. bred artist with a passion for music as motivation and self-understanding, there’s a distinct quality about what he does with his work that will read simply to anyone who can place just a few things into perspective: Los Angeles is one of the entertainment capitals in the world, music is a major part of that ‘capital’, and Jon plays an active part in these worlds by creating his own, original content, posting it up for free for virtually anyone who wants to hear something other than the norm.
+JON QUEST tells a Cuento.
+As an L.A. bred artist with a passion for music as a motivating force, there’s a distinct quality about what he does with his music that anyone who can place just a few things into perspective will appreciate: Los Angeles is one of the entertainment capitals of the world, music is a major part of that ‘capital’, and Jon plays an active part in these worlds by creating his own, original content, posting it up for free online for virtually anyone who wants to hear something other than the mainstream.
 This is no easy task, but considering that his music is also in the mix with industry giants, not to mention artists from across the country and all over the world, I had to stop, reflect, and ask Jon a few questions for The L.A.
-Storyteller in what follows:
+Storyteller:

 1. What is one of your earliest musical memories?

 Basically anytime I was helping around the house with cleaning, handiwork, yard work or cooking, music was there.
-My parents both had very extensive music collections on cassettes, including CDs and Vinyl, and so I grew up listening to Al Green, Marvin Gaye, Parliament Funkadelic, the Isleys, Earth Wind and Fire, and other stuff like that I remember from riding in the car with them.
+My parents both had very extensive music collections on cassettes, including CDs and Vinyl, and so I grew up listening to Al Green, Marvin Gaye, Parliament Funkadelic, the Isleys, Earth Wind and Fire, and other stuff like what I remember from riding in the car with my folks.

 2. What is it about Los Angeles that makes it a special place to be for music?